Bushizzle/login-form/README.md

 - **React Hook Form** + **Zod** for form validation
 - **Husky** + **lint-staged** for git hooks
 - **ESLint** + **Stylelint** for code quality

+## Tech Choices (Why this stack)

+- **React**: required by the vacancy description and familiar to most reviewers, which makes it easier to assess both UI/UX decisions and code quality.
+- **Mocked `fetch()` instead of a backend**: keeps the project fully static (ideal for GitHub Pages) while still exercising realistic request/response flows.
+- **Mascot is framework-agnostic (not tied to React)**: implemented as an imperative component/class that can be mounted/unmounted.
+This reduces React render overhead and makes it easy to disable or replace if needed.
+- **React Hook Form + Zod**: a proven, well-known combo for typed validation with minimal boilerplate.
+It’s also a practical choice for a test task: reliable, fast to implement, and easy to review.
+- **Vite**: fast dev server/build, good TS/React experience, and easy GitHub Pages configuration.
+- **Testing Library + Vitest**: modern, fast test runner with a user-centric testing approach for UI.

 ## License